-Option 1 (MA PDU session establishment procedure is transparent to the AMF):

-- In this option there are no impacts to the registration procedure via 3GPP access.
+Option 1 void

 Option 2 (AMF is enhanced to support simplified ATSSS procedures over non-3GPP access):

 - During the Registration procedure the network indicates to the UE the ATSSS feature that it supports, i.e. the Registration Accept message may contain an indication that the network supports only the simplified ATSSS feature, or that it supports only the legacy ATSSS feature, or that it supports both the simplified and the legacy ATSSS.